-Option NFE - Noise Floor Extension Displayed Average Noise Level
+Option NF2 - Noise Floor Extension, Instrument Alignment Displayed Average Noise Level

 - a.
-This statement on the improvement in DANL is based on the statistical observations of the error in the effective noise floor after NFE is applied.
-That effective noise floor can be a negative or a positive power at any frequency.
-These 95th percentile values are based on the absolute value of that effective remainder noise power. - b.
+This statement on the improvement in DANL is based on a statistical observation of the effective noise floor across the entire band.
+The improvement actually measured and specified at the specific frequencies in "Examples of Effective DANL" usually meet these limits as well, but the percentage confidence will be higher in some cases and lower in others.
+NFE calibrations and verifications are done with 10 dB attenuation.
+Attenuations from 2 dB through the maximum show the expected effects from the attenuation. - b.
 Unlike other 95th percentiles, these table values do not include delta environment effects.
 NFE is aligned in the factory at room temperature.
 For best performance, in an environment that is different from room temperature, such as an equipment rack with other instruments, we recommend running the "Characterize Noise Floor" operation after the first time the analyzer has been installed in the environment, and given an hour to stabilize. - c.
 DANL of the preamp is specified with a 50Ω source impedance.
 Like all amplifiers, the noise varies with the source impedance.
-When NFE compensates for the noise with an ideal source impedance, the variation in the remaining noise level with the actual source impedance is greatly multiplied in a decibel sense. - d.
+When NFE compensates for the noise with an ideal source impedance, the variation in the remaining noise level with the actual source impedance is greatly multiplied in a decibel sense - d.
 NFE does not apply to the low frequency sensitivity.
 At frequencies below about 2 MHz, the sensitivity is dominated by phase noise surrounding the LO feedthrough.
 The NFE is not designed to improve that performance.
 At frequencies between 2 and 20 MHz the NFE effectiveness increases from nearly none to near its maximum. - e.
 Improvement in the uncertainty of measurement due to amplitude errors and variance of the results is modestly improved by using NFE.
 The nominal improvement shown was evaluated for a 2 dB error with 250 traces averaged.
 For extreme numbers of averages, the result will be as shown in the "Improvement for Noise-like Signals" and DANL sections of this table. - f.
 Pulsed-RF signals are usually measured with peak detection.
 Often, they are also measured with many "max hold" traces.
 When the measurement time in each display point is long compared to the reciprocal of the RBW, or the number of traces max held is large, considerable variance reduction occurs in each measurement point.
 When the variance reduction is large, NFE can be quite effective; when it is small, NFE has low effectiveness.
 For example, in Band 0 with 100 pulses per trace element, in order to keep the error within ±3 dB error 95% of the time, the signal can be 10.8 dB lower with NFE than without NFE.